wolfiediscord/website/content/posts/unsupported-macs-patchers.md

 ---
-title: "How to Run Newer Versions of macOS on Unsupported Macs"
+title: "[OUTDATED] How to Run Newer Versions of macOS on Unsupported Macs"
 date: 2021-02-10T20:30:09-06:00
 draft: false
 toc: false